Nasi goreng

-Nasi goreng has long been considered an important staple of Indonesian cuisine.
-In 2018, it is officially recognized by the Indonesian government as one of the country's five national dishes.
-A ubiquitous meal throughout Indonesia, particularly for breakfast, it can be enjoyed in simple versions from a tin plate at a roadside food stall, eaten on porcelain in restaurants, or collected from the buffet tables at dinner parties in urban cities like Jakarta.
-Premixed packaged seasonings for nasi goreng are widely available for purchase, and microwave-heated frozen versions of nasi goreng may be found in convenience store outlets throughout Indonesia.
+Nasi goreng (English pronunciation: /ˌnɑːsi ɡɒˈrɛŋ/), (Indonesian and Malay for 'fried rice') is a Southeast Asian rice dish typically prepared with pre-cooked rice stir-fried in a small amount of oil or margarine and seasoned with ingredients such as sweet soy sauce, shallots, garlic, ground shrimp paste, tamarind and chilli.
+It is commonly served with additional ingredients, including egg, chicken, prawns and vegetables.

+The dish is widely consumed across Maritime Southeast Asia, particularly in Indonesia, Malaysia, Singapore, Brunei, and southern Thailand, where it forms part of daily meals, street-food culture and festive cuisine.
+Nasi goreng is distinguished from other Asian fried rice recipes by its aromatic, smoky flavour, often derived from caramelised sweet soy sauce and powdered shrimp paste, and is generally spicier than Chinese-style fried rice.
+Over time, many regional variations of nasi goreng have emerged, reflecting local ingredients, culinary influences and distinctive cooking techniques.

+Beyond the region, nasi goreng has gained international recognition, being consumed in countries such as Sri Lanka, Suriname and the Netherlands, reflecting historical patterns of migration and culinary exchange.
+It is regarded as a national dish of Indonesia, while in Malaysia it is officially recognised as part of the country’s national culinary heritage.
+In English, the dish is sometimes described as Indonesian or Malaysian fried rice, reflecting its prominence and cultural significance in these national cuisines.

 Etymology

 The term nasi goreng means "fried rice" in both the Indonesian and Malay languages.
-The Cambridge English Dictionary defines nasi goreng as an "Indonesian rice dish with pieces of meat and vegetables added", although this dish is just as common in neighbouring Malaysia and Singapore as a cultural staple.
+The Cambridge English Dictionary describes nasi goreng as "an Indonesian rice dish with pieces of meat and vegetables added".
+Collins English Dictionary defines it as "a dish, originating in Malaysia, consisting of rice fried with a selection of other ingredients".
+The Oxford English Dictionary also includes the term, identifying it as a dish found in both Indonesian and Malaysian cuisines.
+The dish is also common and an established part of the culinary tradition in neighboring countries such as Singapore and Brunei.

 History

-Indonesia

-Similar to other fried rice recipes in Asia, some commentators have suggested that Indonesian-style nasi goreng can trace its origin from Southern Chinese fried rice, and was likely developed as a way to avoid wasting rice.
+Similar to other fried rice recipes in Asia, commentators have suggested that Indonesian-style nasi goreng can trace its origins to Chinese fried rice, and was likely developed as a way to avoid wasting rice.
 The Chinese influences upon Indonesian cuisine can be seen in mie goreng that appeared simultaneously with the introduction of the stir frying technique that required the use of a Chinese wok.
 In China, the stir frying technique became increasingly popular during the Ming dynasty (1368–1644 CE).
-The common soy sauce has its origin in 2nd century CE China, however, kecap manis (sweet soy sauce) was developed in Indonesia with a generous addition of local palm sugar.
+The common soy sauce has its origin in 2nd-century CE China; however, kecap manis (sweet soy sauce) was developed in Indonesia with a generous addition of local palm sugar.